karabonn/tentcity/README.md

 Suburan new jersey town can't have a city of tents? grow up.

 ## Characters -
-Townspeople, Methodists
+### Townspeople, Methodists
-Napolitano, Rob
+### Napolitano, Rob
-Liz
+### Liz

 # Chapter 1: History
-Back in 1870 when i used to walk uphill both ways to school barefoot in the snow there were 200 tents.
-Now there are 114 around the Great Auditorium [ the barn ] -- an auditorium so great, it can allegelly hold up to 7000 people with aucustics rumored to be better than carnegie hall but the jury is still out on that one.
+Back in 1870 there were 200 tents but in the nature of there are 114 around the Great Auditorium [ the barn ] -- an auditorium so great, it can allegelly hold up to 7000 people with aucustics rumored to be better than carnegie hall but the jury is still out on that one.

-death, taxes, tent city

 # Chapter 2: The Fundamentals - for the sake of the cheese-pizza-ers in the room.
 600 sq ft @ 4k for 3 months
 Most have wifi
-Dry town but you are allowed to have wine in a cup Burning money - every tent is rented, not owned, with high-rollers investing (can we even call it that?) over $80k in rennovations to property they can't technically increase the value of because they are still renting it from [ still unclear ]
+Dry town but you are allowed to have wine in a cup Burning money - every tent is rented, not owned, with high-rollers investing (can we even call it that?) over $80k in rennovations to property they can't technically increase the value of because they are renting it from [ still unclear ]

 # Chapter 3: #RushTentCity
 Like any other tent city, there is an intensive interview process through an organization that has a webiste with such poor UX, I can't even continue to attempt to navigate through it, I have no more info here sorry